 “We cannot afford an estate planning attorney.”

 Protecting your rights and protecting your family’s future is priceless; however, we do understand that your budget may not leave much room for estate planning services.
 Our attorneys offer affordable rates for our estate planning services.
 We will discuss payment options that you can afford during your consultation.
-Since we offer a free consultation, it does not cost you anything to meet with a qualified, experienced, and knowledgeable estate planning attorney to get advice on how you need to proceed.
+Since we offer a consultation, it does not cost you anything to meet with a qualified, experienced, and knowledgeable estate planning attorney to get advice on how you need to proceed.

 “We can just use one of those free online websites to download estate planning documents.”